 - 3 Tablespoons extra virgin olive oil

 - 1-2 Tablespoons unfiltered apple cider vinegar

 Remove stems from kale leaves by pulling leaf away from both sides of the stem in one swift movement.
-Once de-stemmed, in 2 batches, stack leaves, roll up and cut into thin ribbons (chiffonade).
+Once de-stemmed, in 2 batches, stack leaves, roll up and cut into thin ribbons crossways (chiffonade).
 Wash and drain well in a colander.